-The Committee shall consist of not less than three members of the Board of Directors, each of whom shall meet the applicable independence requirements of the New York Stock Exchange, Inc. (the “NYSE”).
+The Committee shall consist of not less than three members of the Board of Directors, each of whom shall meet the independence requirements of the New York Stock Exchange LLC (the “NYSE”) that apply to any director serving on the compensation committee of the board of directors of an NYSE-listed company.
 Additionally, no director may serve on the Committee unless he or she (i) is a “Non-Employee Director” under the qualifications set forth in Rule 16b-3 of the Securities Exchange Act of 1934 and (ii) satisfies the requirements of an “outside director” for purposes of Section 162(m)(4)(C) of the Internal Revenue Code.

-The Chairperson of the Committee shall be appointed by the Board of Directors in consultation with the Chairman of the Board of Directors.
+The Chairperson of the Committee shall be appointed by the Board of Directors after recommendation by the Corporate Governance and Nominating Committee in consultation with the Chairman of the Board of Directors.
 The Chairperson will chair all regular sessions of the Committee and, in consultation with the Chairman of the Board of Directors, set the agendas for Committee meetings.

 In furtherance of its purpose, the Committee shall have the following responsibilities and duties:

 1. The Committee shall review and approve the overall compensation philosophy of the Company.2.
 The Committee shall review and approve corporate goals and objectives relevant to Chief Executive Officer and other executive officer compensation.3.
-The Committee shall evaluate the performance of the Chief Executive Officer and other executive officers in light of those criteria and, based on such evaluation, shall determine and approve (either as a committee or together with the other independent directors, as directed by the Board) the annual salary, bonus, stock options and other benefits, direct and indirect, of the Chief Executive Officer and shall review and approve the annual salary, bonus, stock options and other benefits of the other executive officers.4.
-In determining the long-term component of compensation of the Chief Executive Officer and the other executive officers, the Committee will consider various evaluation criteria, including the Company’s performance and relative shareholder return, the value of similar incentive awards to chief executive officers and other executive officers at comparable companies, and the awards given to the Company’s Chief Executive Officer and other executive officers in past years.5.
+The Committee shall evaluate the performance of the Chief Executive Officer and other executive officers in light of those corporate goals and objectives set and, based on such evaluation, shall determine and approve (either as a committee or together with the other independent directors, as directed by the Board of Directors) the annual salary, bonus, stock options and other benefits, direct and indirect, of the Chief Executive Officer and shall review, determine and approve the annual salary, bonus, stock options and other benefits of the other executive officers.4.
+In determining the long-term component of compensation of the Chief Executive Officer and the other executive officers, the Committee will consider various evaluation criteria, including the Company’s performance and relative shareholder return, the value of similar incentive awards to chief executive officers and other executive officers at comparable companies, the awards given to the Company’s Chief Executive Officer and other executive officers in past years and other relevant business and industry factors and trends.5.
 In connection with executive compensation programs, the Committee shall: a.
 Review and recommend to the Board of Directors, or approve, new executive compensation programs; b.
 Review on a periodic basis the operations of the Company’s executive compensation programs to determine whether they are properly coordinated and achieving their intended purpose(s); and c.
-Establish and periodically review policies for the administration of executive compensation programs. d.
-Have the final responsibility and authority to make all executive officer compensation related decisions and shall not delegate its responsibilities to others.6.
-The Committee shall periodically review and approve the perquisites offered to senior management personnel.7.
+Establish and periodically review policies for the administration of executive compensation programs.6.
+The Committee shall periodically review and approve the perquisites offered to executive officers.7.
 The Committee shall review and recommend to the Board of Directors compensation of directors as well as review and make recommendations in connection with directors’ and officers’ indemnification and insurance matters.8.
-The Committee shall review and recommend to the Board of Directors, or approve, any contracts or other transactions with current or former executive officers of the Company, including consulting arrangements, employment contracts, and severance or termination agreements.
+The Committee shall review and recommend to the Board of Directors, or approve, any contracts or other transactions with current or former directors and executive officers of the Company, including consulting arrangements, employment contracts, and severance or termination agreements.

-9. The Committee shall review and make recommendations to the Board of Directors with respect to the Company’s incentive-compensation plans and equity-based plans.
+9. The Committee shall review and make recommendations to the Board of Directors with respect to the Company’s cash-based incentive compensation plans in which executive officers participate and the Company’s equity-based plans.
 The Committee shall have and shall exercise all the authority of the Board of Directors with respect to the administration of such plans.10.
-The Committee shall make recommendations to the Board of Directors with respect to the establishment of new incentive compensation plans and equity-based plans.11.
+The Committee shall make recommendations to the Board of Directors with respect to the establishment of new cash-based incentive compensation plans in which executive officers will participate and new equity-based plans.11.
 The Committee shall review and approve all equity compensation plans of the Company that are not otherwise subject to the approval of the Company’s shareholders.12.
-The Committee shall review and make recommendations to the Board of Directors, or approve, all awards pursuant to the Company’s equity-based plans.13.
-The Committee shall monitor compliance by executive officers with the rules and guidelines of the Company’s equity-based plans.14.
+The Committee shall review and make recommendations to the Board of Directors, or approve, all awards pursuant to the Company’s equity-based plans.
+The Committee may delegate certain equity granting authority to the Chief Executive Officer on an annual basis within the parameters of the securities law, applicable stock exchange rules and the terms of any existing equity compensation plan.13.
 The Committee shall review and make recommendations to the Board of Directors regarding the approval of employee pension, profit sharing and benefit plans applicable to senior management personnel.

 The Committee shall have the authority to delegate any of its responsibilities to a subcommittee of the Committee.